valpr/custom-ereader/README.md

 ## Why Does This Exist?

 1. **Keep Improving ttu-reader**: While the original [ttu-reader](https://github.com/ttu-ttu/ebook-reader) is an outstanding reading platform, upstream updates have slowed down.
-This fork provides active maintenance, modern dependency updates, and rapid development for new capabilities.
+This fork is my wish list of features that I wanted.
-2. **Open & Hackable for the Community**: Kept completely open-source so anyone in the Japanese learning and reading immersion community can benefit from these enhancements, borrow features, or fork and adapt it for their own workflows.
+2. **Open to the Community**: Kept completely open so anyone can benefit from these enhancements, borrow features, or fork and adapt it for their own workflows.
-3. **Better Daily Reading Experience**: Purpose-built to solve real-world friction points during long reading sessions—such as multi-bookmarking, accidental scroll fling/glitch recovery, faster navigation, and robust sync across devices.
+3. **Better Daily Reading Experience**: Built to solve problems that I've had during my immersion experience and gripes about UI

 ---